-Within six months of its inception in August 2000, Gateway gained BS EN ISO9001:2000 accreditation.
-It has progressed through each of the annual audits since without ever having received a notice of non-conformance from the inspecting body.
+Within six months of its inception in August 2000, Gateway gained BS EN ISO9001:2000 accreditation, and has since progressed through continual improvement to the new ISO9001:2015 standard.
 We see it as a testament to its quality systems programme and to its business management and bespoke operating system, developed in house by its team of Quality and Systems Support staff.

 please click here.